2007–08 Croatian First Football League: Results

-Matchdays 1–22

-In the first part of the season, matchdays 1–22 were played, with each team playing against every other team twice (home and away).
-This part of the season started on 20 July 2007, and finished with the last round matches on 8 March 2008.

-Matches 23–33

-In the second part of the season, matchdays 23–33 were played, with each team playing every other team one additional time (either at home or away).
-This part of the season started with matchday 23 on 15 March 2008, and finished with the last round on 10 May 2008.
+The schedule consisted of three rounds.
+During the first two rounds, each team played each other once home and away for a total of 22 matches.
+The pairings of the third round were then set according to the standings after the first two rounds, giving every team a third game against each opponent for a total of 33 games per team.

 Relegation play-off

 Following the end of season, a home-and-away relegation/promotion play-off was contested between Inter Zaprešić (11th placed team in the First League) and Hrvatski Dragovoljac (2nd placed team in the 2007–08 Second Football League).
 Matches were played on 17 and 21 May 2008, with Inter Zaprešić retaining their top level status by beating Hrvatski Dragovoljac 2–0 on aggregate.